 You can now configure a single job to run a suite of tests:

-The scheduled job will run all the configured test files across all configured browsers at the schedule time.
-Don't worry if you've configured more tests than the number of concurrencies available in your space, the tests will automatically be queued if there's not enough concurrencies at the scheduled time, and will be ran as soon as a concurrency becomes available when a test completes.
+The scheduled job will run all the configured test files across all configured browsers at the scheduled time.
+Don't worry if you've configured more tests than the number of concurrencies available in your space, the tests will automatically be queued if there are not enough concurrencies at the scheduled time, and will be running as soon as a concurrency becomes available when a test completes.

-You can view an aggregated overview of the tests that were ran together as a suite, which looks like this:
+You can view an aggregated overview of the tests that were run together as a suite, which looks like this:

-You'll also get a break down of the percentage of tests failing on each browsers.
+You'll also get a breakdown of the percentage of tests failing on each browser.

-Email and webhook error notifications (to Slack, Microsoft teams, etc) will still fire for the each individual test runs.
-We do have plans in the future to allow you to configure whether you want to receive a single notification on the completion of the full test suite, or to receive individual notification on each test run.
+Email and webhook error notifications (to Slack, Microsoft teams, etc) will still fire for each individual test run.
+We do have plans in the future to allow you to configure whether you want to receive a single notification on the completion of the full test suite or to receive individual notification on each test run.